FlorianPydde/MLOps-template/README.md

 ## Default Directory Structure

 ```
-├───azure_pipelines     # folder containing all the azure devops pipelines
+├───azure-pipelines     # folder containing all the azure devops pipelines
 ├── data                # directory is for consistent data placement. contents are gitignored by default.
 │   ├── README.md
 │   ├── interim         # storing intermediate results (mostly for debugging)